RamilGaripov/2800-202210-BBY17/Readme.txt

 Optional timeline's multiple change photo ability didnt work so we removed it.
 Profile page can change photos and details
-Admin can delete until the last one and no more.
-Admin page is now responsive
+The last remaining admin cannot be deleted anymore Admin page is now responsive
-timeline page is self populating based on the activities you finish
+Timeline page is self populating based on the activities you finish A lot of bugs have been fixed

 ******************  REFERENCES and Resources